 Takedown techniques help a jiu-jitsu fighter bring an opponent down from standing to the mat.
-BJJ classes will teach these techniques from the beginning of your training.
-Otherwise, BJJ takedowns are derived primarily from judo throws and wrestling takedowns, with some modifications.
-So you’re probably curious about the best BJJ takedowns.
+Otherwise, those BJJ takedowns are derived primarily from judo throws and wrestling takedowns, with some modifications.

 The drop Seoi Nage, Harai Goshi, Hari Goshi Gaeshi, double leg, single-leg, foot sweep, and arm drag are some of the best takedowns used in Brazilian jiu-jitsu.

 Continue reading to learn more about the most effective jiu-jitsu takedowns.
 As a result, you will take your standing game to the next level.
 Stay tuned!

 The following are some of the most effective BJJ takedowns and throws practitioners should know from their early days on the mat.